pauldubois777/AuthExamplePublic/README.md

 If a signed-in user refreshes a page in the browser, they will be routed to that page.
 This will work for bookmarks as well.
 As long as the user is still authenticated in the browser, the app will allow routing to protected pages.

-# Getting Started
+## Getting Started with the code

+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.14.

 The application is setup to use Google Firebase for the backend authentication.
 You can easily setup a free Google Firebase account by going [here](https://firebase.google.com/)
 Once you get your account setup, you need to update the Firebase account settings in the index.html file, and remove the alert :)

 If you don't want to use Google Firebase, You can easily use any backend authentication by implementing the AuthBackendInterface, and injecting it into the AuthService.

-# WARNING
+## WARNING

 Please remember that this client-side authentication routing is "Eye candy".
 IOW, it might be bypassed and allow an un-authenticated user to see a protected page.

-Please insure that protected pages use further authentication when retrieving and displaying data.
+**Please insure that protected pages use further authentication when retrieving and displaying data.**

-# Authentcaiton and Routing Overview
+## Authentcaiton and Routing Overview

 auth/AuthService:
 - Wraps the actual backend authentication service using auth/AuthBackendInterface.